Arisien/minesweeper/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Minesweeper++ is a C++ project containing several Minesweeper implementations, as well as libraries for building your very own implementation.
+Minesweeper++ is a library for making implementations of the classic game Minesweeper, as well as a group of various implementations using the header.

 ## Usage